Miss Me

 "Miss Me" is the third single by Canadian recording artist Drake from his debut album Thank Me Later.
 The hip hop song features labelmate and Young Money founder Lil Wayne.
 It was produced by Drake's long-time collaborators Boi-1da and 40.
 It peaked at number fifteen on US Billboard Hot 100, becoming the third consecutive track to attain chart success from the album.
 It was certified platinum by the Recording Industry Association of America (RIAA).

 Background

 The song was originally by rapper Bun B featuring Drake for his 3rd album, Trill OG, with a different chorus, entitled "All Night Long."
 This version was never released, but a version with Drake's and Bun B's verses and the final chorus was released as the "OG Mix", which is the official remix of the song, on September 13, 2010, on Bun B's Twitter page.
 The song samples "Wildflower" by Hank Crawford.
-"Miss Me" contains an interpolation of "What's Hannenin'", performed by Soulja Boy.
+"Miss Me" contains an interpolation of "Wuzhannanan'", performed by Soulja Boy.
+In January 2019, during an interview with the rapper who had his song interpolated at the Breakfast Club, he fiercely criticized Drake, claiming that he copied his music style and flow.

 Drake told MTV News: "It's a song about being away from what you love and hoping that when you're gone, doing you, somebody out there misses you."